Gov. Cuomo sexually harassed multiple women, probe finds

 Boylan has said those records “were leaked to the media in an effort to smear me.”

 “Some suffered through unwanted touching, and grabbing of their most intimate body parts.
-Others suffered through repeated offensive, sexually suggestive, or gender-based comments,” Joon Kim, one of the lawyers leading the investigation, said at the press conference.
+Others suffered through repeated offensive, sexually suggestive, or gender-based comments,” Kim said Tuesday.
 “A number of them endured both.
 None of them welcomed it.
 And all of them found it disturbing, humiliating, uncomfortable and inappropriate.”

+In an 11-hour interview with investigators last month, Cuomo admitted to certain behavior while denying other allegations, investigators said.
+For example, Clark said, he conceded asking Bennett whether she had been involved with older men and said he may have kissed the state trooper at an event but denied touching her.

+Asked about an allegation that he grabbed a woman’s breast at the executive mansion, according to the report, Cuomo responded: “I would have to lose my mind to do such a thing” to a woman he hardly knew with multiple staff members around.

 Last winter there was a chorus of calls for Cuomo’s resignation from many top elected Democrats in New York, including two U.S. senators, Chuck Schumer and Kirsten Gillibrand.
 But Cuomo refused to quit and has been raising money for a fourth term in office.